 - In what ways, if any, might non-adjudicative neutrals and adjudicative neutrals appropriately communicate in the course of working together on resolving a particular dispute, whether in a sequential, parallel or integrated manner?

 - What combinations of non-adjudicative and adjudicative processes are most appropriate in the real-time management of conflict in ongoing relationships?
 These questions are of growing global significance in the management of conflict.

 The Taskforce exploring these issues is comprised of international experts in arbitration, adjudication, conciliation, litigation and mediation.
-The Task Force is divided into six different Working Groups (see ‘Composition‘, below.)
+The Task Force is divided into seven different Working Groups (see ‘Composition‘, below.)

 A key premise of our work is that perceptions and practices regarding the mixing of modes in domestic and international dispute resolution are often heavily influenced by one or more of the following: (1) national culture(s) and legal tradition(s), (2) the local legal profession; (3) practices in specific arenas of conflict; and (4) party priorities in specific transactions or circumstances.
 This premise has been borne out by recent feedback from the initial results from the Global Pound Conference (GPC) Series.

 Keeping these important influencers in mind, the Task Force’s Working Groups will be asked to consider and to collect descriptions of experiences with mixed modes in their assigned Working Group topics, taking into consideration, among other things:

 - What culture(s) and legal tradition(s) are at work in this example?
 How might they have affected the choice of or nature of the process?